DarioBeneventi/OSCP_Preparation/Enumeration_By_Port_Number/README.md

 # Enumeration_By_Port_Number

-**This part contains manual enumeration methods for specific port numbers that we encounter on a Pentest, be aware that automated tools are not allowed on the OSCP exam**
+**This part contains manual enumeration methods for specific port numbers that we encounter on a Pentest, be aware that automated tools are not allowed on the OSCP exam.**

  ### PORT 21 - FTP